Putnam-Lab/CBLS_Wetlab/CBLS_Wetlab_Protocols/README.md

 **<a name="Tank_Descriptions_and_Designated_Uses"></a> Tank Descriptions and Designated Uses**

 The system we acquire in the wetlab is a closed loop aquarium system wherein the water is circulated within our blue tanks and drawn originally from the source tank which is our header tank.
+The water for these two kind of tanks comes from the mixing tank where in we make salt water by using artifical salt and DI water sourced from the DI tank.

 **1. DI (Deionized) Tank**
 - One of the main uses of the DI tank is to supply water for salt mixing, especially during the initial setup phase.
+Additionally, all the DI needed for the aquarium space apart from the mixing tank is also sourced through this tank.
 - This tank is connected to both the mixing tank as well as the header tank by pumps and valves.
 - Before the DI water enters either of the tanks, it goes through a complex filtering system.